 The income tax needs to be paid before 31st March, i.e., before the end of the financial year.
 You may also be liable to pay quarterly advance tax if you have a large income from interest.
 Remember to link your PAN card to your bank account to avoid the 20% TDS that is deducted otherwise.
 If your PAN card is linked, only 10% TDS is deducted.

-Additionally, you are also eligible for tax deductions if your FD rates comes to less than Rs.
+You are eligible for tax deductions if your FD rates come to less than Rs.
 10,000.
-That is, if your interest income is less than Rs.
-10,000 banks won’t deduct TDS.
+If your interest income is less than Rs.
+10,000, banks won’t deduct TDS.
 Moreover, when your total income is less than Rs.
-2,50,000, you can provide the 15G and 15H Forms to avoid TDS as well.
+2,50,000, you can provide the 15G and 15H Forms to avoid TDS.

 Read this to save tax on FD interest.